apache/comdev-site/source/_index.md

 [governance principles](/tags/governance.html)
 and best practices apply to other projects as well.

-If you're new to the ASF, and are looking for where to get involved, [you can find relevant information here](/tags/newcomers.html).
+If you're new to the ASF and are looking for where to get involved, [you can find relevant information here](/tags/newcomers.html).
 </div>

 <a name="Index-Startingpoints"></a>